TingleDinkle/sanity-orb/README.md

 - **Vite Team** - For the fast build tool

 ---
+Earlier versions were released under MIT.
+All versions from October 2025 onward use the MIT License (with attribution).

 *Sanity Orb: Where mental state meets visual art through the power of WebGL and modern web technologies.*